This article briefly features:

-Certified Safety Professional and Associate in Risk Management, Larry Hansen says, “Behavior-based safety done right can be very effective at helping you find the core organizational causes of risk.
+Implementing behavior-based safety can seem burdensome at first, especially because in some cases, safety observations frequently end up in a blame game.
+Certified Safety Professional and Associate in Risk Management, Larry Hansen shared, “Behavior-based safety done right can be very effective at helping you find the core organizational causes of risk.
 Done wrong, it can be used to mask management failures.”
-Here are best practices for behavior-based safety in the workplace:

 The ABC Model, or Antecedent-Behavior-Consequence, is a well established strategy in analyzing and potentially changing how people act.
 Both the management and frontline workers should clearly understand what triggers unsafe behavior and how they impact workplace safety.
 Follow these key concepts of the ABC Model in implementing Behavior-based Safety: